-The drip irrigation system is a method of irrigation used in arid region that helps in the water wastage and reducing the cultivation cost to farmers.
-In drip irrigation, water drains slowly towards the roots of the trees either while running on the surface of the ground or by directly irrigating the rhizosphere soil.
-Kumar (6) identified that transition from flood irrigation method to drip irrigation increases the biometric growth in trees, which is an important marketing criterion for tree growers.
+The drip irrigation system is a method of irrigation used in arid region that helps in the water wastage and reducing the cost of cultivation.
+In drip irrigation, water drains slowly towards the roots of the trees either while running on the surface of the ground or by directly irrigating the rhizosphere.
+Kumar (7) identified that transition from flood irrigation method to drip irrigation increases the biometric growth in trees, which is an important marketing criterion for tree growers.
 The biometric parameters viz., Height and basal diameter was recorded during Initial, 3 MAP, 6 MAP, 9 MAP and 12 MAP respectively.
-Among the three timber species studied, Neolamarckia cadamba was exhibited with the maximum mean height of 4.40 m followed by Acrocarpus fraxinifolius (3.99 m) and the minimum height of 3.37 m was registered in Dalbergia sissoo.
-Wood et al. (7) and Bheemaiah et al. (8) reported that maximum height increment in Casuarina may be attributed by micro irrigation with regular interval.
-On supporting the present result, Kandell et al. (9) and Igbal (10) reported that the height growth was highest in drip irrigated plants when compare to furrow irrigation.
+Among the three timber species studied, Neolamarckia cadamba was exhibited with the maximum mean height of 4.40 m followed by Acrocarpus fraxinifolius (3.99 m) and the minimum height of 3.37 m in Dalbergia sissoo (Table 1).
+Wood et al. (8) and Bheemaiah et al. (9) reported that maximum height increment in Casuarina may be attributed by micro irrigation with regular interval.
+On supporting the present result, Kandell et al. (10) and Igbal (11) reported that the tree growth was the highest in drip irrigated plants as compare to furrow irrigation.
 The basal diameter of plants in different treatments showed a significant variation and was significantly higher in drip irrigation.